PRIY4DH4RS4N-D/Real-Time-Object-Detection-Using-Hardware-Accelerated-CNN-on-Xilinx-Zynq-SoC-Bharat-AI-SoC-Challenge/README.md

     style BUF   fill:#100a1a,stroke:#7C3AED,stroke-width:2px,color:#c4b5fd
     style WGT   fill:#100a1a,stroke:#7C3AED,stroke-width:2px,color:#c4b5fd
 ```
+---
 ### CNN Inference Pipeline
+---
+The CNN inference pipeline processes an input image through a hardware–software co-design system.
+The image is first preprocessed on the ARM processor (resize and normalization).
+The processed data is then sent to the FPGA-based DPU, where CNN operations like convolution, ReLU, and pooling are accelerated.
+After inference, the results are returned to the ARM for post-processing such as classification or NMS.
+Finally, the predicted output is displayed.
 ```mermaid
 flowchart LR
     Camera(["📷 Camera / Dataset\nRaw Frames · Live Feed"])